Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Tide of Retribution.md

 As she talks to the characters, Three Earrings glibly answers any questions they put to her (see below) and attempts to manipulate them into suggesting that they want to save [[Palma Flora]].
 She only aggressively suggests a course of action if the characters appear out of their depth.
 Part of her strategy is to make the adventurers feel as though they are in complete control, even as she subtly directs the conversation.

 A character who succeeds on a DC 16 Wisdom ([Insight](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Insight)) check catches the [[tabaxi]] captain trying to subtly goad the characters into action.
 If confronted, Three Earrings slyly smiles and takes note of this clever adventurer.
 She blithely says that she appreciates initiative, and she wants to know what the characters are capable of.
-If she thinks this character would make a successful pirate, she visits them during the night and offers them membership in [[the Revelry]]—if they can convince the rest of the party to help her claim the sahuagin treasure.
+If she thinks this character would make a successful pirate, she visits them during the night and offers them membership in [[The Revelry]]—if they can convince the rest of the party to help her claim the sahuagin treasure.

-The [[tabaxi]] captain knows exactly what happened in [[Palma Flora]], thanks to [[the Revelry]] spies that have been observing the village and the Sharkfeather Abyss for the past few months.
+The [[tabaxi]] captain knows exactly what happened in [[Palma Flora]], thanks to [[The Revelry]] spies that have been observing the village and the Sharkfeather Abyss for the past few months.
 She reveals any of the following information:

 -   The earthquake dragged Flora Isle into the Sharkfeather Abyss, a nearby trench that is home to a clan of shark-herding humanoids known as sahuagin.
 -   The Sharkfeather sahuagin and the people of [[Palma Flora]] have been at odds for generations, since [[Palma Flora]] hosts an annual shark-hunting festival.